 There are pros and cons to every fabric, but a good place to start is to consider what qualities you want your piece of furniture to have and compare them to the strengths and weaknesses of natural versus synthetic fibres.
 “How you want to use your furniture and the look you’re going for will define the route you should go down,” Gammon says, “but I think for most of us, a natural fibre has more warmth to it than a synthetic fibre, and it’s malleable, which makes it perfect for the home.”
 Natural fabrics, such as linen, can also have anti-microbial properties which makes them great to use in the kitchen or dining room, says Saunders.
 “Linen is one of the best upholstery fabrics for dining rooms because it’s made from flax, which, when woven into linen, can disguise some odours.”

-On the flip side, the designers also note the benefits of a sturdy synthetic fabric, such as our clever velvet.
-Clever by nature as well as name, this artificial alternative offers the look and feel of cotton velvet, with the durability of a synthetic fabric.
-It's among the best upholstery fabrics for sofas, Saunders says, because “it's got all those technical aspects; it's got a high rub count and it's got a good lightfastness, so it won’t discolour.”
+On the flip side, the designers also note the benefits of a sturdy synthetic fabric, such as our clever velvet or clever linen.
+Clever by nature as well as name, these artificial alternatives offer the look and feel of cotton velvet or natural linen, with the durability of a synthetic fabric.
+They're among the best upholstery fabrics for sofas, Saunders says, because “they've got all those technical aspects; they've got a high rub count and they've got a good lightfastness, so they won’t discolour.”

 Wear and tear are inevitable if you’re going to be using your upholstered furniture daily, but choosing a fabric that can be easily cleaned will provide some damage control.
 “Something to consider is what the actual fabric is made from,” Saunders notes.
 “If your fabric is made from cotton or polyester, you can clean them easily.
 But if you find it’s got a little bit of viscose in it, it will be really hard to clean as it will just absorb water.”